Requirements

 ECU immunization requirements can be found at Student Health Enrollment Requirements.

-In addition to the ECU-required vaccines above, all students enrolled in the PA program must also have the following per CDC guidelines for healthcare workers unless they have a *medical or religious exemption (contact program director for more information).
+In addition to the ECU-required vaccines above, all students enrolled in the PA program must also have the following per CDC guidelines for healthcare workers.

 * contact program director for more information